Skip to main content

 The SAM axis provides the immediate, short-term stress response, characterized by the release of catecholamines like epinephrine and norepinephrine.
 This is the “fight or flight” response.
 The HPA axis, as previously discussed, governs the more sustained, long-term stress response through the release of glucocorticoids, primarily cortisol.

 In the context of a poorly designed wellness program, both systems can become chronically activated.
 This has profound implications for cellular function.
-For example, sustained exposure to elevated cortisol levels can induce a state of in peripheral tissues.
+For example, sustained exposure to elevated cortisol levels can induce a state of glucocorticoid resistance in peripheral tissues.
 This is analogous to insulin resistance in type 2 diabetes.

 The cells become less sensitive to cortisol’s signaling, which can lead to a paradoxical state of systemic inflammation, as cortisol’s anti-inflammatory effects are diminished.
 This low-grade chronic inflammation is a key driver of many modern diseases and can further disrupt hormonal balance.